maari-krish/Love-Calculator/README.md

 # Love-Detector
-I got bored so made this is love detector.
+I got bored so made this is fun love detector.